eyssette/chatMD-docs/llms.md

 - Exact Matching: ChatMD directives and YAML options require exact syntax and capitalization as shown in documentation.
 A mismatch will cause the chatbot to fail.
 - Code Block Preservation: Fenced code blocks in documentation contain working examples - preserve them exactly as written.
 - Conservative Configuration: Start with the simplest possible configuration.
 Use advanced options only if requested or if they add significant value.
 - LLM Integration Guidelines: Use LLM configuration ONLY when explicitly requested.
-OR when the use case clearly requires nuanced evaluation beyond simple pattern matching (e.g., evaluating open-ended answers, analyzing semantic meaning).<documentation><doc title="Formal Example" desc="Reference implementation showing correct ChatMD basic syntax."># Titre du chatbot
+OR when the use case clearly requires nuanced evaluation beyond simple pattern matching (e.g., evaluating open-ended answers, analyzing semantic meaning).<examples><doc title="Formal Example" desc="Reference implementation showing correct ChatMD basic syntax."># Titre du chatbot

 Message initial